A woman wearing a floor length floral ground walking down the narrow street of a Spanish city

 Possessive pronouns in Spanish

 Possessive pronouns are also words used to indicate possession.
 The difference from possessive adjectives is that, since they’re pronouns, they replace the nouns previously mentioned.
 If you remember long possessive adjectives, then you’re one step closer towards mastering possessive pronouns: they’re the same!
-All you need to add is a definite article (el, la, los, las) before.
+All you need to add is a (el, la, los, las) before.
 Let’s see this in detail:

 –Have you seen my bathing suit? –Here’s mine, but I don’t know where yours is.

 I’m sure you noticed what happened there.
-In the first part of the example, we used a short possessive adjective mi and a noun (traje de baño, "bathing suit").
+In the first part of the example, we used a short possessive adjective mi and a noun (traje de baño(bathing suit)).
 In the second part, we used the definite article el and a possessive pronoun to avoid repeating the noun again: we replaced the noun that had been already mentioned.
 In this particular example, we used el mío and el tuyo because the noun we’re replacing (traje de baño) is masculine.

 These pronouns are also very useful when answering questions: